Skip to Content

 By targeting routes frequented by federal workers, the campaign aims to get people inside the Trump administration to help illuminate important stories the public doesn't get to see — a task that ProPublica says has become exponentially harder since the White House changed hands.

-Meanwhile, even journalists who are allowed access to the White House have faced steep new barriers, like delayed Freedom of Information Act requests on which reporters rely to do their jobs – not to mention the unusually chaotic rhythms of the Trump administration itself, which is notorious for "flooding the zone" with multiple incendiary stories in a single day, to quote adviser Steve Bannon.
+Meanwhile, even journalists who are allowed access to the federal government have faced steep new barriers, like delayed Freedom of Information Act requests on which reporters rely to do their jobs – not to mention the unusually chaotic rhythms of the Trump administration itself, which is notorious for "flooding the zone" with multiple incendiary stories in a single day, to quote adviser Steve Bannon of media relations.

-"People are our fuel for some of the most important stories that aren't just being put out in press releases," said Maryam Jameel, engagement reporter for the outlet.
-"And also. things are moving so quickly.
-I think that's something that's quite unique."
+"People are our fuel for some of the most important stories that aren't being put out in press releases," said Maryam Jameel, engagement reporter for the outlet.
+"And also, things are moving so quickly; I think that's something that's quite unique."

 ProPublica's unconventional campaign actually didn't begin on D.C. trains – though Jameel says she and her colleagues are getting some of their most valuable tips from below ground now.

-The team initially piloted the concept with a "tips truck" in late February, the U.S. Agency For International Development was dismantled by the Department of Government Efficiency.
-ProPublica parked that truck directly outside the USAID offices, an inexpensive way to test the new "guerrilla marketing" style of sourcing tips temporarily.
+The team initially piloted the concept with a "tips truck" in late February, when the U.S. Agency For International Development was dismantled by the Department of Government Efficiency.
+ProPublica parked that truck directly outside the USAID offices on the day most employees were directed to clean out their desks, an inexpensive and temporary way to test its new "guerrilla marketing" style of sourcing tips.

 The tips truck.Photo: Nieman Lab

-As it became more clear that the Trump administration wasn't going to soften its attitudes toward the press — the outlet decided to take the leap and pay for ads where they would have the most impact: on shared modes.
-Before the pandemic upended D.C. commutes, about 40 percent of riders on District buses and trains were federal workers; when return-to-work orders came down in February, Metro ridership reached a five-year high.
+As it became more clear that the Trump administration wasn't going to soften its attitudes toward the press, the outlet decided to take the leap and pay for ads where they would have the most impact: on shared modes.
+Before the pandemic upended D.C. commutes, about 40 percent of riders on District buses and trains were federal workers; when return-to-work orders came down in February for government employees, Metro ridership reached a five-year high.

 "The tips truck was a much lower lift, both cost-wise and logistics-wise," added Jameel.
 "And so [it] turned out to be a nice test for us — and that, I think, encouraged us to pull the trigger on going forward with these ads which are more expensive, and take more planning and art design."